 Student Senate debates policy and financial decisions weekly, on Wednesdays at 7:00pm in the Dusty Miller Room, EMU 107.
 All students, faculty, and staff are welcome to attend senate hearings, and time is set aside at each meeting for individuals from these constituencies to address the senate.

-Student Senate has four sub-committees: the Athletics and Contracts Finance Committee, the Departments Finance Committee, the EMU Board, and the Programs Finance Committee.
+Student Senate has four sub-committees: the Contracts Finance Committee, the Departments Finance Committee, the EMU Board, and the Programs Finance Committee.
 These committees are most active during ASUO’s annual budgeting process, which typically begins in October and wraps up in January (for the following fiscal year).

 The Departments Finance Committee (DFC) recommends the appropriation of Incidental Fees for department-based programs of the university.
 Currently, 17 department-based programs are funded by DFC, such as Mills International Center, Duck Rides, Student Government Engagement and Success, Student Conflict Resolution Services, the UO Zero Waste Program, and the Women’s Center.